'Heartbroken' Australian athletes face up to Olympic reality

 “I am relieved.
 Athletes around the world will now have the chance at a proper preparation and the Olympics can, on whatever date they are held, continue to be a coming together of the world’s best at their best.”

-The International Olympic Committee (IOC) has said it will make a decision on the Tokyo Games within four weeks but IOC member Dick Pound told Reuters on Monday the global body had already decided to postpone the Games.
+The International Olympic Committee (IOC) has said it will make a decision on the Tokyo Games within four weeks but IOC member Dick Pound told Reuters on Monday the global body had already resolved to postpone the Games.

-Australia’s former IOC vice president Kevan Gosper called on IOC chief Thomas Bach to make the decision immediately rather than wait.
+Australia’s former IOC vice president Kevan Gosper called on IOC chief Thomas Bach to make a decision immediately rather than dragging it out.

 “It is impossible to hold a Games in July which would give all the athletes of the world the opportunity to come.
-It would also carry risks for the health of the athletes,” Gosper told The Australian newspaper on Tuesday.
+It would also carry risks for the health of the athletes,” Gosper told The Australian newspaper.

 “The IOC president doesn’t need more time to make a decision.
 He needs to move now to end the uncertainty.